Brigsteer and Underbarrow bridges were closed due to structural concerns.

 Our teams are having active discussions with the bridge experts to understand potential remedial measures that could allow us to at least partially re-open one or both bridges.

-We recognise the diversion routes adds additional time onto journeys.
+We recognise the alternative routes add additional time on to journeys.

-Cyclists are kindly asked to follow the vehicle diversion and there a signed diversion in place for pedestrians.
+Cyclists are kindly asked to follow the vehicle diversion for Underbarrow bridge and there a signed diversion in place for pedestrians.

 Enhancements are currently being made to the diversion routes which include erecting new signage, laying new road markings, clearing vegetation on verges to improve visibility and exploring additional traffic calming measures where appropriate.